ARM-software/lisa/doc/source/contributing.rst

 Contributing Code
 =================

-We welcome code contributions via GitHub pull requests to the official WA repository.
-To help with maintainability of the code line we ask that the code uses a coding style consistent with the rest of WA code.
+We welcome code contributions via GitHub pull requests.To help with maintainability of the code line we ask that the code uses a coding style consistent with the rest of WA code.
 Briefly, it is

 - `PEP8 <https://www.python.org/dev/peps/pep-0008/>`_ with line length and block
   comment rules relaxed (the wrapper for PEP8 checker inside ``dev_scripts``